 James Lehman, MSW counsels that when a child says those words, it is an attempt to:

 Do not take it personally; the child would have said it to any other woman.
 It is probably not even about you, but just the child's way to create a situation in which he or she can release anger, frustration, confusion or any other negative emotion.

-Stick to your post as caregiver.
+Stick to your post as mother.
 Be firm but remain approachable.
-Say nothing judgmental about the biological parents and look for an opportunity to be loving.
+Say nothing judgmental about the biological parents and grasp every opportunity to be loving.